factory-x-contributions/dsp-native-basyx/README.md

 Or use the shell script

 ```
-sh rundocker.sh
+bash rundocker.sh
 ```

-That script builds a .jar file from this project, creates a docker image from it and then launches the docker compose setup.
+Hint: You may need to obtain the necessary identity configuration, see the docker-compose.yaml and consumer-controlplane.env files.

-#### 5. Inspect it
+#### Inspect it

 Visit